 - Asset Based Fees Payable quarterly in advance.
-Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Clients may also pay the following addition fees and/or expenses: ETF/Mutual Fund Expense Ratios and Custodian Commissions on some ADRs.
+Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Other Advisory Fees We pay a portion of our advisory fee to the sub-adviser(s) we use; you do not pay our firm a higher advisory fee as a result of any sub-advisory relationships. - Clients may also pay the following addition fees and/or expenses: ETF/Mutual Fund Expense Ratios and Custodian Commissions on some ADRs.